Kassena-Nankana West District

 Kassena-Nankana West District is one of the fifteen districts in Upper East Region, Ghana.
 Originally, it was formerly part of the then-larger Kassena-Nankana District in 1988, until the western part of the district was split off to create Kassena-Nankana West District on 29 February 2008; thus the remaining part has been renamed as Kassena-Nankana East District (which it was later elevated to municipal assembly status on 28 June 2012 to become Kassena-Nankana Municipal District).
 The district assembly is located in the western part of Upper East Region and has Paga as its capital town.

 1.1 Background

 The paramount aim of creating this Assembly was to bring the business of governance to the doorsteps of the ordinary Ghanaian.
 It is located approximately between latitude 10.97° North and longitude 01.10° West.
-The district has a total land area of approximately 1,004 sq. km.
+The district has a total land area of approximately 1,004 km2.
 The Kassena-Nankana West District shares boundaries with Burkina Faso to the north, Bongo District to the north-east, Bolgatanga Municipal to east, Kassena-Nankana Municipal to the south, Bulsa District to the south-west and Sissala East District to the west.